How Celtics’ Jaylen Brown Can Use Disrespectful Snubs To Reach New Level

 'I'm extremely motivated for obvious reasons'

-Boston Celtics guard Jaylen Brown may be the reigning NBA Finals MVP — and Eastern Conference finals MVP — but that doesn’t alleviate the load of adversity seated above the 28-year-old’s shoulder’s entering a clean slate.
+Boston Celtics guard Jaylen Brown may be the reigning NBA Finals MVP — and Eastern Conference finals MVP — but that doesn’t alleviate the load of adversity seated facing the 28-year-old entering a clean slate.

-Ever since Brown made the jump from college to the NBA, the ultra-athletic two-way guard has deflected criticisms left and right.
+Ever since Brown made the jump from college to the NBA, the ultra athletic, two-way guard deflected criticisms left and right.
 Brown’s in-the-works 3-point shooting was highlighted deeply when the Celtics selected him third overall in the 2016 draft.
-When Brown became the then-highest-paid player in NBA history ($286 million), the conversation became, ‘Did Brown really deserve it?’
+When Brown became the then-highest-paid player in NBA history ($286 million) during the 2023 offseason, the conversation became, “Did Brown really deserve it?”
 Even after a multi-day champagne shower after securing Banner 18, Brown couldn’t escape the ever-hovering doubt as USA Basketball didn’t extend an offer during the Olympics this past summer.

-Whether it was a direct order from Nike, a sneaky plot from head coach Steve Kerr or a (unlikely) sincere decline from Team USA, Brown isn’t getting wrapped up.
+Whether it was a direct order from Nike, a sneaky plot from head coach Steve Kerr or a (unlikely) sincere decline from Team USA, Brown isn’t getting wrapped up in it.
 The Celtics have a title to defend and that’s all that matters.

 “I’m ready to go.
-I’m excited about being back,” Brown said on media day.
+I’m excited about being back,” Brown said last month.
 “The past is the past but I’m ready to get after it, lead our guys, get the guys, build some team chemistry, not skip any steps and just set the tone for another year again.
 I’m extremely motivated for obvious reasons and I’m ready to get after it.”

-Brown’s summer, although damped down a tad bit by USA Basketball’s suspicious rejection, remained busy.
+Brown’s summer, although dampened by USA Basketball’s suspicious rejection, remained busy.
 He launched Boston XChange, an initiative to address the racial wealth gap within Boston, and produced his own signature sneaker, the Rover, and brand, 741 — a side project solely created from “boredom.”
 Then, of course, the typical offseason training that’s already drawn attention from experts across the league during preseason.

 Or as Brown would call it: business as usual.